Peter-Juhasz/aspnetcoresecurity/README.md

 dotnet add package PeterJuhasz.AspNetCore.Security.Extensions
 ```

 Contains a set of extensions which help you make your web applications more secure.
+You can also install each feature invididually as separate packages.

-Note: for ASP.NET Core 1.0 use package version `1.0.0`, otherwise for ASP.NET Core 2.0 use `2.0.0`.
+Note: for ASP.NET Core 2.0+ use package version `2.0.0`+, otherwise use `3.0.0`+.

 ## Features

 ### Content-Security-Policy

-Adds the `Content-Security-Policy`, `X-Content-Security-Policy` and `X-Webkit-CSP` headers to responses with content type `text/html`.
+Adds the `Content-Security-Policy` headers to responses with content type `text/html`.

 ```csharp
 app.UseContentSecurityPolicy(new CspOptions